 \textbf{Origin Attribution of Generated images:} Origin attribution, distinct from generated image detection, seeks to determine whether specific images were produced by a particular model.
 Various strategies have been proposed to address this challenge.
 One method involves embedding watermarks~\cite{swanson1996transparent, luo2009reversible, pereira2000robust, tancik2020stegastamp} in images to trace their origins.
-However, this approach faces limitations as different models might use identical watermarks, which can also be manipulated or removed.
+However, this approach faces limitations as different models might use identical watermarks, which can also be manipulated or removed~\cite{liu2022watermark}.
 Alternatively, injecting unique fingerprints~\cite{yu2019attributing, ding2021does, yu2021artificial, yu2020responsible} into a model during its training phase enables the identification of these markers using a supervised classifier.
 Although effective, this technique necessitates modifications to the training process and the model's architecture.
 A different, modification-free method is inverse engineering~\cite{wang2023alteration, laszkiewicz2023single}, which leverages the principle that a synthetic sample can be most accurately reconstructed by its original generator.
 However, this approach requires access to the target model and extensive sampling of images for comparison.
-Furthermore, two studies have explored this area under different settings.
+Furthermore, three studies have explored this area under different settings.
 One develops a multi-class classifier known as an attributor for fake image attribution.
 Yet, it is only applicable to text-to-image models and operates within a limited, closed-world scenario\cite{sha2023fake}.
-Another study\cite{kim2020decentralized} demonstrates a theoretical lower bound on attribution accuracy using smaller datasets (e.g. MNIST~\cite{lecun2010mnist}).
+One~\cite{girish2021towards} utilizes an iterative multi-step pipeline to detect the origins of images generated by different GANs.
+However, it requires many samples.
+The other study\cite{kim2020decentralized} demonstrates a theoretical lower bound on attribution accuracy using smaller datasets (e.g. MNIST~\cite{lecun2010mnist}).
 This method is only suitable for unconditional GANs and reveals limited scalability to more complex systems, such as DALL·E-3~\cite{betker2023improving}.

 \textbf{Few-shot One-class classification:} One-class classification has long been recognized as a challenging problem, with numerous studies~\cite{scholkopf2001estimating,chen2017outlier,schlegl2017unsupervised,sabokrou2018adversarially} addressing it.
 However, few works have explored the few-shot one-class classification (FS-OCC) problem in the image domain.
 Previous FS-OCC research in the image domain, specifically based on meta-learning~\cite{frikha2021few}, suffers from memory inefficiency, making it unsuitable for processing high-resolution images.
 In contrast, the CLIP-based classifier, CoOp~\cite{zhou2022learning}, has demonstrated excellent performance in few-shot learning settings, where a few images from each class are available.
 Our setting, however, differs as it involves only a few images from a single class, generated by a generative model.
 Therefore, instead of pursuing multi-class classification, we utilize CLIP for one-class classification.